The Purpose of Sunday School Communities

 International Community

-“The 10 Commandments” • We will be studying the Ten Commandments.
+English-speaking internationals • We will have various teachers sharing their favorite verses and how the Lord has used them to impact their lives.
 Teacher: Joel Richards.
 Team Leaders: Kelsos, Ann Lindsey, David Morgan, Neills, Miriam Rueger.
 CP: Joel Richards.
 SP: Bryan Wintersteen.

 ABBREVIATIONS USED